 iOS 10 and later lets you turn off and on message read receipts for individual contacts.

-- Launch the Message app on your iPhone.
+- Launch the Message app on your iPhone or iPad.

 You have now switched off the read receipts for individual contacts on your iPhone.

 When you text people after disabling the read receipts, they will see a Delivered status to know their message has reached you.
 If your data connection is off, they will see the Sent status next to the message as usual.
 However, there will be no way for them to know whether you’ve actually read the message.